Business contracts play a crucial role in the survival and future of your business.

 It is common these days to outsource for a specific task that you need or an added help for a specific time.
 This type of contract will serve both the business and the contractor on the other end.

-An Independent Contractor Agreement clearly states the relationship between the contractor and the business and tasks or services that is expected from the contractor.
+An Independent Contractor Agreement clearly states the relationship between the contractor and the business and tasks or services that are expected from the contractor.

 Phrases of the contract that says something about reporting on this specific time or regular report to work on this place are markers that you are already controlling the worker on how to do his work.